 All colors blur.
 Even black does, but at a dramatically slower rate.
 Everyone has seen an old guy with a tattoo that he swears is a pin up girl and you thought was a boat.
 Time and sun exposure will do that with all tattoos.
 That is because the skin cells die and are exfoliated.
 When you lose skin layers the skin cells beneath replicate by division, and as they divide they carry the ink to the sides, making lines wider and causing colors to fade.

 If you outline in brown, or any other color, the precise thin line you begin with will change at a rate that is unpredictable.
 Tattoos done all in color will tend to become smeared, as the colors blend and merge.
-I am not in business to gratify a whim that will become a regret, I want you to like it forever.
+I am not in business to gratify a whim that I truly believe is all too likely tobecome a regret, I want you to like it forever.
 Black lines reinforce the Celtic art style, and make it more likely that the tattoo will be a thing of beauty that lasts as long as you do.

 DOES TATTOOING HURT?